Can You Treat _________?

 What Forms of Payment are Accepted?

-You may pay by debit, Visa, Mastercard or cash.
+You may pay by debit, Visa, Mastercard, or e-transfer.
 All patients are required to pay for services rendered at the end of each visit.
 You will be provided with a receipt with all of the necessary information for your health insurance company.
 For reimbursement, submit the receipt to your health insurance company.
 Alternatively, direct billing to a dozen insurance providers is available:

 Please bring the card of the primary policy holder (and secondary, if applicable) to your appointment.